 Similar to Halo 2, Battlefield 2: Modern Combat allows players to create and join clans, where clan leaders can customize their clan (name, tag, and motto), promote regular players to "co-leaders" for member management, and participate in clan battles (two-round matches that ties into a specialized "clan leaderboard").

 The game was later ported to the Xbox 360 on April 11, 2006, featuring graphical improvements and improved Xbox LIVE functionality.
-Although a PSP version had been announced years later, but was soon cancelled to let DICE focus on the game's spiritual sequel, Battlefield: Bad Company.
+A PSP version had also been announced, but was cancelled to let DICE focus on the game's spiritual sequel, Battlefield: Bad Company.

 Multiplayer mode is similar to that of Battlefield 2 for the PC, it has two gamemodes; Conquest and Capture the Flag.